speakeasy-api/sdk-generation-action/README.md

 # Speakeasy SDK Generation Action & Workflows

-The `sdk-generation-action` provides both an action and a workflow to generate Client SDKs from an OpenAPI document using the [Speakeasy CLI tool](https://github.com/speakeasy-api/speakeasy).
+The `sdk-generation-action` provides both an action and workflows to generate Client SDKs from an OpenAPI document using the [Speakeasy CLI tool](https://github.com/speakeasy-api/speakeasy).
 You can use these to manage CI/CD (ie the automatic generation and publishing of Client SDKs) in a repo containing the generated SDKs.

 You can find more information about our Client SDK Generator for OpenAPI Documents here: https://docs.speakeasyapi.dev/docs/using-speakeasy/client-sdks/index.html

-The included workflow provides options for publishing the SDKs to various package managers once the action is successful.
+The included workflows provides option for publishing the SDKs to various package managers once the action is successful, either via PR or directly to the repo.

-This action provides a self contained solution for automatically generating new versions of a client SDK either when either the reference OpenAPI doc is updated or the Speakeasy CLI that is used to generate the SDKs is updated.
+This action provides a self contained solution for automatically generating new versions of a client SDK when either the reference OpenAPI doc is updated or the Speakeasy CLI that is used to generate the SDKs is updated.

+The action can be used in two ways:

+- Configured to generate and commit directly to a branch in the repo (such as `main` or `master`).
+This mode is known as `direct` mode.
+- Configured to generate and commit to a auto-generated branch, then create a PR to merge the changes back into the main repo.
+This mode is known as `pr` mode.

+## Direct Mode

 The action runs through the following steps: